zFaka/config-files/README.md

 # config-files
-You will find a set of config to make portable your dev setup
+You will find a set of config to make a portable dev setup
 # (/} < FAKA
+your